What you'll learn in this blog post:

 As leads continue to take more control of the sales process, allowing them to conduct their own research, you create a better buying experience for them.
 Therefore, by the time your leads reach the decision stage, they should have gathered enough information to make an informed purchase decision on their own.

-2. Introducing Guided Demos to Reduce Sales Cycle Length
+2. Introduce Guided Demos to Reduce Sales Cycle Length

 Producing guided demos is a fantastic way of speeding up your sales cycle and boosting the pipeline velocity.
 By offering guided demos, you're giving your prospects a hands-on experience with your product or service, which helps them understand the value your business can bring to them.